 These five mattresses are also very similar in terms of construction, so it might not be too easy to choose between them.
-I’m here to pop the hood on these bed-in-a-box mattresses, so all those shoppers out there won’t have to pull their hair out with frustration.
+I’m here to pop the hood on these bed-in-a-box mattresses in this mattress comparison, so all those shoppers out there won’t have to pull their hair out with frustration.

 Read on to find who won in our 2019 Budget Mattress Showdown!